JamesGold/ourlocal/assets/raw/OurLocalMenu.md

 ### Light Bites
-Your choice of farmhouse, sourdough or  atbread.
+Your choice of farmhouse, sourdough or  flatbread.
 Served with chips.
 Available until 6pm

 CHICKEN & BACON SANDWICH
 With lettuce and tomato